J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Data

 J-VAR DR1\footnote{\url{https://archive.cefca.es/catalogues/jvar-dr1}} includes light curves for 1,335,279 objects classified as stars or quasars by \texttt{BANNJOS} (Bayesian Artificial Neural Networks for the Javalambre Observatory Surveys; \citealt{bannjos}) in J-PLUS, as detailed in Pyrzas et al., in prep.
 The data provide a signal-to-noise ratio greater than $10$ for objects brighter than $19$ mag in the $r$-band.

-Starting from the full J-VAR DR1 catalog, some quality cuts were applied.
+Starting from the J-VAR DR1 \texttt{jvar.Light\_curves} table \citep{Ederoclite_2025} available at CEFCA's catalog portal\footnote{\url{https://archive.cefca.es/catalogues/jvar-dr1}}, some quality cuts were applied.
 Unreliable photometry estimation is filtered out by excluding magnitudes exceeding $25$ mag in any filter.
 Measurements with relative errors greater than $20$\% of the magnitude or with absolute errors larger than $0.5$ mag were also discarded.
-Additionally, custom root mean square (RMS) thresholds (Pyrzas et al., in prep.) were applied to each band to remove outliers.
+Additionally, custom root-mean-square thresholds (Pyrzas et al., in prep.) were applied to each band to remove outliers.